minhquydesign/minhquydesign/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Welcome to minhquydesign for github.io
+title: Welcome to my Github Pages
 ---

-Welcome to minhquydesign form github.io
+Welcome to <a href="https:minhquydesign.github.io">My Webiste</a>